Help wildlife in hot weather

 Essential, native plants that are watered regularly and gardens with large habitat areas are vital for butterflies, birds and bees in the hot weather.

-However in extreme weather and draughts we need to be mindful of our water consumption (Get some tips on how to use water efficiently).
+However in extreme weather and droughts we need to be mindful of our water consumption (Get some tips on how to use water efficiently).
 Try being eco efficient and reserve tubs of rain or waste water to feed your garden.

 We also urge you to stop using pesticides or switch to natural deterrents, our insect populations are rapidly declining and we have harmful pesticides to partly blame.